-2020 Goal In 2020, the Company shall have no significant Progress in 2018>> Community's products project >> 1 Branch 1 Scholarship project >> Healthy community project >> Project to train locals in bioextract and organic fertilizer production, making use of leftover agricultural materials.
-2020 Goal 20, the Company ave no significant conflicts for all business operations and in all areas where it operates Key Performance in 2018 - Over 28,000 youths in the community received scholarships, with accumulated worth of 966 million Baht, through 7-Eleven .
+2020 Goal In 2020, the Company shall have no significant Progress in 2018>> Community's products project >> 1 Branch 1 Scholarship project >> Healthy community project >> Project to train locals in bioextract and organic fertilizer production, making use of leftover agricultural materials. conflicts for all business operations and in all areas where it operates Key Performance in 2018 - Over 28,000 youths in the community received scholarships, with accumulated worth of 966 million Baht, through 7-Eleven .
 5,812 Street vendors received Performance opportunities to earn income through 7-Eleven's space-sharing initiatives.